JonathanEleiott/tech-presentations/README.md

   - Admin
 - Showing off functionality
 - If something isn't working, don't demo it
-- You may not get through every portion of your app
+- You may not get through every portion of your app, that's ok
 - Only Front-End

 ## Tech Stack (30 seconds - 1 minute)

 - Which technologies did you use?
-- Why did you choose that technology?
+- Why did you choose that technology? (google it if you can't think of the right words to say)
   - React
     - responds to page updates quickly
   - Redux